HunterGhost27/Stats-Configurator/README.md

 ----------

-The **Stats Configurator** allows custom modification of stats.
+The **Stats Configurator** allows you to modify and customize stats.
 It's a tool for users to make changes to stat-entries based on user-created config files.
 It also allows other mods to interface with its functionality to achieve the same.
+Through configuration files, you can change attributes like action-points cost, cooldown, gold-value, display-name, damage-values and resistances, memory cost and many more.

 ## Releases